delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 [15, 20, 10, 0]
 ```

-The *head* points to array[1] which is the first item in the array, it does not point to the data contained in the first item.
+The *head* points to array[0] which is the first item in the array, it does not point to the data contained in the first item.
 The *tail* points to array[end], where end is the length of the array + 1.
-In this instance tail results in 5,for their are 4 items in the list and then you add 1.
+In this instance tail results in 5, for their are 4 items in the list and then you add 1.

 It's actually up to the developer who designs this as to whether tail points to length + 1 or whether it points to length.